Cache Dependencies and Directories

 Docker images are not cached, because we provision a brand new virtual machine for every build.

-Fetching and storing caches #
+Fetch and store caches #

 - Travis CI fetches the cache for every build, including branches and pull requests.

-- There is one cache per branch and language version / compiler version / JDK version / Gemfile location, etc. See Caches and build matrices for details.
+- There is one cache per branch and language version/compiler version/JDK version/ Gemfile location, etc. See Caches and build matrices for details.

 - If a branch does not have its own cache, Travis CI fetches the default branch cache.